 ACT exposure sites

-If you have been to any of these locations at the dates and times specified, you must:
+If you have been to any of these locations at the dates and times specified, please follow the ACT Health advice.

 Testing locations in the ACT can be found here.